syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Enterprise-Installer/Essential-Studio-Enterprise-Installer.md

 3. Click Next.

-    > Note: The Unlock Key is validated and the License Agreement Screen opens.
+    N> The Unlock Key is validated and the License Agreement Screen opens.

     ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img5.png)